 The thing about college is that it has a reputation that precedes the actual experience.
 I don’t know about you, but I can’t think of a single college movie in which people aren’t having sex.
 It’s understandable to assume everyone is getting it on all the time.

 You might have thought that as soon as you set foot on campus, you’d be hooking up left and right.
 Everyone around you is young, hot and presumably horny, so why aren’t you sleeping with more people?

 First of all, sex doesn’t just happen, and you’re not entitled to it simply because you’re a university student.
+Just because you're sexting on Whatsapp with someone you met at a frat party, doesn't always mean you'll get laid.
 I mean, sure, the freedom you have in college is an opportunity to have spontaneous experiences.
 That being said, you’ve got to find a willing partner and put in at least a little bit of work.

 If you live in a dorm room or another type of campus housing, you might not have very much privacy.
 Living away from your parents for the first time comes with its liberties.
 However, sharing a dorm room or studio apartment with another person might offer you less privacy than you had at home.

 You could be hitting it off with a cutie from class.
 When you bring her back to your dorm for some pillow talk, you might bump into your roommate.
 Then you’re back to square one.
 So, what’s a guy to do?
 Campus housing creates a substantial roadblock for your sex life, but there’s hope.

 Try to work out a deal with your roommate where you both get a few hours of uninterrupted privacy a week.
 If they don’t oblige, you can do your best to figure out their class schedule and work around it.
 Another option is to develop a code word that translates to “Please give us some privacy.”
 If all else fails, leaving a sock or rubber band on the doorknob is an oldie but a goodie.